angeldzzz23/Swiper/README.md

 </tr>
 </table>

+## 🌟 Features

+- [x] Creating an account
+- [x] Loggin in
+- [x] Swipping on users
+- [x] editting profile

 **Additions**
 There are still some bugs that I havent figured out.
 For some reason when I create an account, it doesnt log in.